cosmos/ibc/spec/ics-003-connection-semantics/README.md

 - The `clientIdentifier` field identifies the client associated with this connection.
 - The `counterpartyClientIdentifier` field identifies the client on the counterparty chain associated with this connection.
 - The `version` field is an opaque string which can be utilised to determine encodings or protocols for channels or packets utilising this connection.
-- The `nextTimeoutHeight` field stores a height after which the next step of a handshake will be considered to have timed out.

 ### Store keys